 C. Data Segregation.
 LogicMonitor shall maintain no less than industry standard logical data segregation in a multi-tenant environment designed to ensure Customer Data is not accessible by unauthorized individuals.
 LogicMonitor shall logically isolate Customer Data, and the Customer shall control the specific data stored in the Service.
 Each customer tenant shall be configured with a unique encryption key to ensure data confidentiality.

 D. Data Regionalization.
 With respect to the Service, Customer may select the service center region in which Customer Data is stored.
 Customer Data may be transferred to and/or allowed to be accessed by Personnel located in regions in which LogicMonitor provides operations and support services as memorialized in https://www.logicmonitor.com/data-handling-supplement.
 Operational logs and other files submitted for analysis by LogicMonitor’s support services shall be stored in the United States.
 In no event shall any Customer Data or Customer Confidential Information be accessed, stored, or processed from or in any OFAC-sanctioned country.

 E. Customer Data Handling.
 The Service shall maintain appropriate data security controls to address the following areas:

 i.
-Logical access controls such as password strength requirements, multi-factor authentication, single sign-on, and role-based authorization
+Access controls that may include password strength requirements, multi-factor authentication, single sign-on, and role-based authorization.

 ii.
-Data access controls including encryption and hashing
+In some cases data access controls including encryption and hashing.